yorgath/orthogram/README.rst

 ~~~~~~~~~~

 You can add style definitions to the ``styles`` section to create
-named styles that can be referred to by the nodes and links.
+named styles that can be referred to by the terminals and links.
 Each
 style definition consists of attribute key-value pairs.
 For example,
-the following two nodes are drawn in the same color:
+the following two terminals are drawn in the same color:

 .. code:: yaml

-   nodes:
+   terminals:
      a:
        style: reddish
      b:
        style: reddish
    rows:
-     - nodes: [a, b]
+     - pins: [a, b]
    styles:
      reddish:
        stroke: "#880000"
        stroke_width: 3.0
        fill: "#FFDDDD"

-Attributes defined in the element itself override the attributes
+Attributes you define in the element itself override the attributes it
-inherited by the linked named style.
+inherits from the linked named style.

-There are two special style names, ``default_node`` and
+There are two special style names, ``default_terminal`` and
-``default_link``, which are used to set default values for all the
+``default_link``, which you can use to set default values for all the
-nodes and links in the diagram respectively.
+terminals and links in the diagram respectively.

 ``groups``
 ~~~~~~~~~~